SeifAta/memoria-md/README.md

-🩺 MemoriaMD
+# 🩺 MemoriaMD

-MemoriaMD transforms static medical lecture notes into interactive clinical training.
+**MemoriaMD** transforms static medical lecture notes into **interactive clinical training**.

-Instead of passively reading PDFs or relying on generic AI chatbots, students practice with realistic AI-generated patients, receive structured examiner feedback, and reinforce weak concepts through personalized study material—all grounded in their own lecture notes.
+Instead of passively reading PDFs or relying on generic AI chatbots, students practice with realistic AI-generated patients, receive structured examiner feedback, and reinforce weak concepts through personalized study material—all grounded in **their own lecture notes**.

-Built for the AMD Developer Challenge, MemoriaMD combines a modular multi-agent architecture with Gemma 3 27B Instruct to bridge the gap between classroom learning and real clinical reasoning.
+Built for the **AMD Developer Challenge**, MemoriaMD combines a modular multi-agent architecture with **Gemma 3 27B Instruct** to bridge the gap between classroom learning and real clinical reasoning.

 ---

-🎯 Why MemoriaMD?
+# 🎯 Why MemoriaMD?

 Most AI study tools summarize content or answer questions.

-MemoriaMD creates clinical experiences.
+MemoriaMD creates **clinical experiences**.

 Students don't simply ask an AI about heart failure—they interview a virtual patient presenting with heart failure, perform history taking, receive examiner feedback, and immediately revise the concepts they struggled with using personalized MCQs and flashcards.